comrade-coop/apocryph/spec/REGISTRY.md

 ## Publisher

-* Retreives the list of available pricing tables from the contract
+* Retrieves the list of available pricing tables from the contract
 * Create a configuration which includes:
     * pricing table
     * Choose the Region(s) in which the pod will be hosted.